Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Wealth velocity measures how fast your net worth grows over time given current savings rate and investment returns.
+Wealth velocity measures how fast net worth grows over time given current savings rate and investment returns.
 Start with current net worth, add annual savings (invested), compound at expected return.
-The calculator shows future net worth, total growth, and effective CAGR.
+The calculator illustrates future net worth, total growth, and effective CAGR.

 100k current net worth + 15k/year savings at 7% compound for 20 years = 1.01M.
 Growth of 910k over 20 years - roughly 9x the starting base.
 Of this growth, 300k is savings contribution (15k × 20 years); the remaining 610k comes from investment compounding on both starting capital and yearly additions.

-Time in the market trumps timing and amount.
+Time in the market and compounding duration shape outcomes.
 The last 10 years of a 20-year compound typically contribute more than the first 10 years because compounding accelerates.
-Starting 10 years earlier often beats saving double - 5k/year for 30 years outperforms 15k/year for 20 years because time compounds asymmetrically.
+Starting 10 years earlier produces different results than saving for a shorter period — 5k/year for 30 years and 15k/year for 20 years illustrate how time compounds asymmetrically.

 Run it with sensible defaults